daniel-yj-yang/ml/Naive_Bayes/README.md

 ### 2. Naive

 Assumptions:
-- Every pair of feature variables is independent of each other.
+- Every pair of feature variables is independent of each other (Note. this assumption is generally incorrect, but NB still often works well in practice)
 - The contribution each feature makes to the target variable is equal.